dgullasb/fhir-coder-loader/README.md

 # Ambitions:
-LenientFhirCoderLoader - if either requested Year or CMS Report is not found, then attempt to index prior year(s) to find the parent OID(s).
+> LenientFhirCoderLoader - if either requested Year or CMS Report is not found, then attempt to index prior year(s) to find the parent OID(s).

-VSACS downloads cover RxNorm (generic medications) but in addition we need to accurately code NDC (National Drug Code).
+> VSACS downloads cover RxNorm (generic medications) but in addition we need to accurately code NDC (National Drug Code).
 We need to find out if there is a downloadable package for NDC codes:

 https://mor.nlm.nih.gov/RxNav

+> Multiple build artifacts can be constructed with classifiers(s) so other projects can choose to only get indexed json files relevant to their report(s):
+    Ex: fhir-coder-loader-ALL.jar, fhir-coder-loader-CMS104-2017.jar, fhir-coder-loader-NDC-2021.jar